Cryotherapy for Morton's Neuroma and Plantar Fasciitis

 What happens if nerve ablation doesn't work?

 In some cases, a repeat ablation might be suggested.
-Some nerves can regenerate over time, or the initial ablation might not have fully encompassed the targeted nerve.
+Some nerves can regenerate over time, or the initial ablation might not have fully encompassed the affected nerve.

-What is the success rate of cryotherapy for Morton's neuroma?
+What is the success rate of cryotherapy for Morton's neuroma treatment?

-Research indicates that cryotherapy can significantly reduce pain for those suffering from Morton's neuroma.
-The success rates reported in various studies typically range between 70% and 90%.
+Research indicates that cryosurgery procedures can significantly reduce pain for those suffering from Morton's neuroma.
+The success rates reported in various studies typically range between 70% and 90%, with no risk of developing a stump neuroma.
 Patients often experience relief from pain and improvement in foot function after undergoing this treatment.

 Sources